awcodes/pounce/README.md

 ```

 > [!IMPORTANT]
-> If you have not set up a custom theme and are using a Filament Panels follow the instructions in the [Filament Docs](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) first.
+> If you have not set up a custom theme and are using Filament Panels follow the instructions in the Filament Docs for [creating a custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) first.

 After setting up your theme, add the plugin's views to your `tailwind.config.js` file and run `npm run dev` or `npm run build` to add the plugin styles to your theme.